-It should be noted that the connection procedure is exactly the same for the Brummel hook as for the kite loop, and is applicable to other connection systems or elements.
+It should be noted that the connection procedure is exactly the same for the Brummel hooks as for the loops, and would in turn be applicable to other systems or connecting elements.

 2.5.2 CHANGING THE RISER CORDS

 In spite of the speed system having pulleys with bearings to reduce friction to a minimum, the frequency with which the speed-bar is used causes the cord to wear and you may need to replace them.